OwnersUp/ownersup.com/_posts/2018-10-25-using-ownersup-to-find-the-perfect-professionals-to-handle-your-marketing.md

 most_popular: false
 ---

 Most people in the world of business openly admit that marketing is no easy feat.
-So why are you trying to juggle it yourself?
+So why are you trying to juggle it yourself? &nbsp;

 Entrepreneurs always come to me saying they are managing their own Adwords or Facebook campaigns.
 They are usually in two camps.
 People in the first camp say, "I tried it and didn't work for me" and people in the second camp say, "I am managing it and it's doing fine."